rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 ## Controlling Deployment Order

-When the config sets are deployed, the organization hierarchy is traversed recursively starting from the Root organizational unit.
+When the config sets are deployed, the organization hierarchy is traversed recursively, starting from the Root organizational unit.
 By default, the child organizational units are sorted by their name.
 For each organizational unit, the accounts that belong to it are processed one at a time, in the order they are defined, and stacks specified by the config sets attached to the account are deployed.

-You can use `priority` property to control the order organizational unit's children are processed.
+You can use **priority** property to control the order organizational unit's children are processed.
 It accepts a number that is used to sort the children to ascending order.
-Organizational units without `priority` are sorted by their name and processed after the ones with `priority` set.
+Organizational units without priority are sorted by their name and processed after the ones with priority set.

 ### Example: Setting organizational unit priority